tendermint/go-amino/README.md

 #### The Typ3 Byte

-In Wire, the "type" is similarly enocded by 3 bits, called the "typ3".
+In Amino, the "type" is similarly enocded by 3 bits, called the "typ3".
 When it appears alone in a byte, it is called a "typ3 byte".

-In Wire, `varint` is the Protobuf equivalent of "signed varint" aka `sint32`, and `uvarint` is the equivalent of "varint" aka `int32`.
+In Amino, `varint` is the Protobuf equivalent of "signed varint" aka `sint32`, and `uvarint` is the equivalent of "varint" aka `int32`.

 Typ3 | Meaning          | Used For